wades39/JHaikuGenerator/README.md

 ### Version:  0.6.5
 As of Nov.
 6, 2019, the program has most of the objects and code which it needs to function.
 However, that code has not been implemented such that it would function.

+## ABOUT DISTRIBUTIONS
+The .exe distribution file is the same as the .jar, wrapped through launch4j.